ryfcx2/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: github excersise 3
 ---
+this is my github excersei 3